Superconductor Docs

 Superconductor includes features Cursor Cloud Agents don't have:

-• Agent Skills — Video understanding, image generation, audio analysis, and custom skills built on an open standard
+• Gemini-powered skills and custom skills — Video understanding, image generation, audio analysis, and custom workflows from your repos

 • QA Checks — Independent QA pass with scoring and follow-up items (beta)